A Painting Comes to Life

 The west windows of Sunnylands Center present a magnificent vista of the 10,000-foot-plus San Jacinto Mountains looming above palo verde trees.
 Landscape architect James Burnett used Vincent van Gogh's Olive Trees of 1889 as inspiration for this masterpiece view of the Center's unique gardens.

-Burnett carefully crafted nine acres of desert, designing 1.25 miles of walking paths that meander through more than 53,000 individual plants and 50 arid-landscape species.
+Burnett carefully crafted nine acres of desert, designing 1.25 miles of walking paths that meander through more than 70 species of native and arid-adapted plants from North and South America, Africa, and the Mediterranean area.
 The gardens were carefully conceived to appear different in every season with variations that create a memorable sensory experience.

 "We like desert plants for their beauty, sculptural habits, and color," Burnett says.
 "We looked at how various plant materials work together, such as some of the aloes with the golden barrel (cactus).
 Everything in concept was designed to use massing in hundreds of plants instead of small combinations, so we could sweep color on a very large scale."

 A Healing Space

 Burnett's signature designs are habitable and sensitive, with shade, quiet, and natural elements that appeal to the senses.
 Twin reflecting pools filled with stones flank the rear windows of the Center and its patios.
 To the west, a labyrinth winds around trailing smokebush (dalea greggii), creating a contemplative and quiet space.